batect/batect/README.md

 * some way to propagate environment variables from host environment to target environment
 * some way to add additional environment variables at the task level (for the target container only, not dependencies)
 * flag (eg. `--quiet`) to only show output from task
+* fancy progress bar output for building images and starting dependencies

 ### Other
 * rename everything to 'Crane'